blbadger/blbadger.github.io/smaller-lms-2.md

 For small datasets like TinyStories, the answer is somewhat surprisingly yes: fully linear language models are capable of generating gramatically correct text, and nearly-linear models are only slightly less efficient to train than highly non-linear, many-layered models explored previously.

-Before proceeding further, however, it is best to understand a few theoretical arguments for and agasint the use of linear models.
+Before proceeding further, however, it is best to understand a few theoretical arguments for and against the use of linear models.
+The arguments for mostly revolve around their utility: they are fast (because they can be mostly or wholly parallelized on hardware), easy to optimize, and somewhat more interpretable than nonlinear ones.
+The downsides revolve around their lack of representational power:

 How might one go about converting a masked mixer into a linear model?
+We will take the approach to nonlinear transformations,